oxwazz/github_contributions_widget/README.md

 ## FAQ

-**1. why the widget is not updating? that causing my latest contributions not listed**
+**1. why is my widget not updating, causing my latest contributions not to be listed?**

 > GitHub has image caching by default, this causing your latest contributions not reflect on this widget.
 > to solve this issue you can manually update the image using query params like `?refresh-cache=1`